soulxmn/Productivity-App/README.md

 #### **Note**

-after you git pull on the repo, you must run `npm install` on the directory that `server` was created to ensure you install all the packages on your local machine!
+Having git pull-ed the repo, run `npm install` on the directory that `server` was created to ensure you install all the packages on your local machine.

 ### **Client - React App**

-**Cross-platform**: these instructions are the same for all platforms
+**Cross-platform**: These instructions are the same for all platforms

 ```
 $ cd client